larsks/dockerize/README.md

 # Dockerize

-Dockerwize will pack up your dynamically linked ELF binaries and all their dependencies and turn them into a Docker image.
+Dockerize will pack up your dynamically linked ELF binaries and all their dependencies and turn them into a Docker image.

 Some example images built with this tool are available from: